micky-it/UT-repartitioning-tool-GUI/README.md

 # UT repartitioning tool with GUI

-## This programm modifies your Ubuntu phone's / partition and brings it to about 6 gigabytes
+## This program modifies your Ubuntu phone's / partition and brings it to about 6 gigabytes

 ![](https://raw.githubusercontent.com/micky-it/UT-repartitioning-tool-GUI/main/images/image.png)